-Dodge Journey owners have reported 6 problems related to loud engine noise (under the engine and engine cooling category).
+Dodge Journey owners have reported 11 problems related to loud engine noise (under the engine and engine cooling category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Dodge Journey based on all problems reported for the Journey.

 On 5/10/2014 drving as normal my car begin to make a loud noise and the check engine light blinked on and off a couple of times then went out.
 But the motor dound like it was idling louder n louder.
 Once I got homeall the dealership were closed do I had to wait until Monday.
 So once I get up yo drive on Monday no issues at all.
 But the drive was very rugged.
 So I took my car in even though no lights are on and the couldn't detect anything wrong.
 Pick my car up drove ok until I went to work the next day light back on now im at a point where I don't kmow what else to do.
 So today to my car in was advised that they updated my computer system in the car.
 But now I don't know what's wrong.
 Transmission? tune up? or just a bad car.
 And if there is a recall that was placed out before ibought my car I need it fixed.